Month 3, Day 8, Monday 10:15 p.m.

 It hadn’t subdued the trading, and Siobhan found herself leaving with more than she had planned.
 She had a box full of potions, a couple of scrolls containing the instructions for her new decryption spells, and a slightly heavier coin purse after selling a few pieces of her own information and fencing off the Gervins’ confiscated belongings.

-In addition to these planned purchases and sales, she found herself carrying a new enchanted satchel, large enough to fit Siobhan’s old, more feminine satchel inside due to a minor space-bending spell.
+In addition to these planned purchases and sales, she found herself carrying a new enchanted satchel, large enough—due to a minor space-bending spell—to fit Siobhan’s old, more feminine satchel inside.
 It even sat light on her shoulder due to a lightness spell.
 Also, there was a third scroll tucked away in her inner jacket pocket: the instructions for a spell to summon the Raven Queen.